openqasm/openqasm/source/language/types.rst

 The size of an array is constant and immutable, and is recorded once, at declaration time.

-Arrays allocate a contiguous block of memory of suitable size and alignment to accommodate the storage of its elements.
+Array declarations allocate memory of suitable size and alignment to accommodate the storage of its elements.

 If the array declaration is direct-initialized via initializer list, its elements